Adroiti/docs-for-code-review-tools/RuboCop/Layout-FirstHashElementLineBreak.md

-Pattern: Layout/FirstHashElementLineBreak
+Pattern: Missing line break before first hash element

 Issue: -

 ## Description

 This cop checks for a line break before the first element in a multi-line hash.

 ### Example